gillescochez/mucilage/README.md

 ### mucilage( string template, object data, HTMLElement target );

-Bind template and data together and return a new mucilage data object
+Bind template and data together, fill the targetted element with the compiled template and return a new mucilage data object.

 ### mucilage.templateSettings( object settings );